Wolves Of The World

 The Kenai Peninsula Wolf

-Kenai Peninsula wolves were the largest wolves in North America before being driven to extinction.
+Kenai Peninsula wolves were the largest wolves in North America before humans drove them to extinction.
 They were identified as subspecies Canis lupus alces in 1941 by senior biologist Edward Goldman using only skeletal findings.

 HABITAT